billwestfall/math_applications/dataviz/README.md

-## files for Data Visualization with Python by Kyran Dale
+## files for Data Visualization with Python and Javascript by Kyran Dale